eliottguls/IUT-SAE1.02/README.md

 All our results we be presented in a table for each case.
 We will have to deal with the strings sorting alogorithms too to make the same tests.

 ### Step 5 :
 Now it's time to use real datas.
-The main idea of this step is to copy some Covid datas in a tables which we will be able to sort depending diferent criterias.<br> That's why we will have to declare and use a table of structures "covid".
+The main idea of this step is to copy some Covid datas in a tables which we will be able to sort depending diferent criterias.<br> That's why we will have to declare and use a table of structures entitled "covid".

 ## Dates to deliver our works depending on the previous steps :